MarkusLoennig/project_template/README.md

 - The participant are then given 2 surveys as a baseline for their emotional state (which could be a confiding variable)
-   - on their current mood/behavior(PANAS)
+   - on their current mood/behavior (PANAS)
-   - on their subjective stress level (DDSQ)
+   - on their subjective stress level (DSSQ)

 - The participant will then perform, as the first experiment, a 2-Back Test